TUDelft-IN4303-2014/assignments/milestone2-analysis/day8.md

 You need to submit your MiniJava project with a pull request against branch `assignment8` on GitHub.
 Your GitHub repository contains a step-by-step procedure how to file such a request.
-This project should contain a `README.md` with a short paragraph explaining the organisation of your NaBL and Stratego files.
+This project should contain a `README.md` with a short paragraph explaining the organisation of your NaBL, TS, and Stratego files.

 The deadline for submissions is November 26th, 17:59.